Timelike entanglement entropy Revisited: Path integral and holography

-The usual divergent entanglement entropy between adjacent regions is a simple adjacent limit of this disjoint system.
-It is evident that the path integrals on this single annulus $Z_1$ and replica $n-$folded annulus $Z_n$ are both independent of specific intervals $A$ and $B$.
-Consequently, the entanglement entropy between any two disjoint segments on this annulus is always equation (\ref{eq:Mixed_EE}).
-The asymmetric configurations are obtained by conformal transformations which do not give rise to complex numbers. {\it Thus, for any disjoint pairwise combination of timelike, spacelike, and lightlike regions, the entanglement entropy $S_{\rm vN}(A:B)$ is always real-valued}.
-The half-space entanglement entropy is achieved by setting $R_1\to \epsilon$ and taking $R_2\to \xi$ as the IR cutoff in equation (\ref{eq:Mixed_EE}).
-Note the usual divergent adjacent entanglement entropy $S_{\rm vN} =c/3 \log \ell/\epsilon$ for a finite length $\ell$ is obtained from $S_{\rm vN}(C:D)$ in the proper limits \citep{Jiang:2024ijx,Jiang:2025tqu}.
-From this picture, it is clear that if one only Wick rotates $R_2$ (i.e. $\ell$) but not simultaneously rotates $R_1$ (i.e. $\epsilon$), a spurious complex number appears.
+which represents the half-space entanglement entropy. \end{itemize} It is evident that the path integrals on this single annulus $Z_1$ and replica $n-$folded annulus $Z_n$ are both independent of the locations of $A$ and $B$ on the annulus.
+Consequently, the entanglement entropy between any two disjoint segments is always given by either equation (\ref{eq:Mixed_EE}) or (\ref{eq:S_CD}).
+Asymmetric configurations can be generated via conformal transformations, which do not introduce complex numbers.

+We now consider the case that $A$ and $B$ are both timelike.
+This is achieved by performing a Wick rotation on both $R_2$ and $R_1$.
+We of course still get the real-valued entanglement entropies given in equations (\ref{eq:Mixed_EE}) and (\ref{eq:S_CD}).
+For the adjacent limits, it is clear that Wick rotations must be applied simultaneously to both $\ell$ and $\epsilon$ in equation (\ref{eq:S_CD_adj}); and to both $\xi$ and $\epsilon$ in equation (\ref{eq:S_AB_adj}), which surely leads to real-valued results.

+However, if we Wick rotate only $\ell$ in equation (\ref{eq:S_CD_adj}), or only $\xi$ in equation (\ref{eq:S_AB_adj}), while keeping $\epsilon$ fixed in both scenarios, spurious complex numbers emerge.
+This is precisely the approach adopted in previous works, where the UV cutoff \(\epsilon\) is introduced ad hoc and arbitrarily set to a real value.